MikeHopley/ftl-ships-strategy/index.md

 ## Mantis B

-Despite its apparent strength, this ship is extremely vulnerable at the start.
-Mantis are terrible at repairs or fighting fires, so you can easily lose in sector 1. **Accept this reality, and plan accordingly.**
+Despite its apparent strength, this ship is vulnerable at the start because Mantis crew are terrible at repairs and fire-fighting.
+Plan routes that let you revisit a previous beacon and repair after a disaster.

-During this vulnerable period, try to plan a route that lets you revisit a previous beacon.
-This gives you a safe place to repair after a disaster.

-There are two ways to fix your vulnerabilty: crew or engine upgrades.
-Crew are much better (ideally an Engi), but saving scrap takes too long.
-Therefore spend your first 10 scrap on engines-2, and your next 15 scrap on engines-3 (unless perhaps you get free crew first).
-Engines-3 makes a surprisingly big difference!

-Piloting-2 is also tempting after engines-2, but engines-3 is cheaper and provides more safety.
-Piloting-2 just acts as a damage buffer, whereas engines-3 also increases your evasion and speeds up the FTL drive.
-Crucially, engines-3 can take a Small Bomb without stopping the FTL charge.
+Mantis B’s nemesis is an Automated ship with a Small Bomb and Burst Laser 2.
+Even with **perfect** play, you’ll die about 1 time in 3.
+I’m not kidding.

-If you see an early store, visit it even with zero scrap.
-You can sell Mantis Pheromones and buy engines-3.
-Yes, it’s that important.
+The quickest fix is engines.
+Engines-2 increases your odds of survival to ~94%, engines-3 to nearly 100% and likely to take a lot less damage.
+If you see an immediate store, take it.
+You can sell Mantis Pheromones and buy engines-2, maybe engines-3.

-After you’ve taken care of early-game safety, look for a weapon.
+After you’ve taken care of early-game safety, look for weapons, crew, or hacking.
 One-power weapons are particularly good, because you can use them immediately.
 A Small Bomb lets you disable enemy weapons (or medbays).
 An Ion Blast is cheap and lets you attack Zoltan ships.

 Once you have three crew, you gain the option of using distraction tactics to break weapons (see Mantis C for an explanation).